 In February 2007, the FASB issued SFAS No.159, "The Fair Value Option for Financial Assets and Financial Liabilities-Including an amendment of FASB Statement No.115" ("SFAS 159").
 SFAS 159 provides companies with an option to measure selected financial assets and liabilities at fair value.
 Unrealized gains and losses on items for which the fair value option has been elected will be recognized in earnings.
-SFAS 159 is effective for fiscal years beginning after November 15, 2007 and is required to be adopted by Advantest in the first quarter beginning April 1, 2008.
-Advantest is currently evaluating the effect that the adoption of SFAS 159 will have on its consolidated results of operations and financial condition but does not expect SFAS 159 to have a material impact.
+Advantest adopted SFAS 159 on April 1, 2008 and did not elect the fair value option for any financial instruments.